- Renovation of the convent into the Tignish Heritage Inn

 - Wireless Broadband Project

-We were the community champion that facilitated the roll out of the wireless broadband network in Western PEI with assistance from Industry Canada and ACOA..
-The region in which our project covered was Tyne Valley west.
-The project made high speed internet available to those throughout the region who would have otherwise not been able to get high speed from the other providers.
-This will gave everyone an even playing field and has potential to generate economic development in the technology sector.
+We were the community champion that facilitated the rollout of the wireless broadband network in Western PEI with assistance from Industry Canada and ACOA..
+The region in which our project covered was the Tyne Valley west.
+The project made high-speed internet available to those throughout the region who would have otherwise not been able to get high-speed from the other providers.
+This will give everyone an even playing field and has the potential to generate economic development in the technology sector.

 - STEP

-Strategic Tourism Enhancement Program funded by ACOA allowed Tignish Initiatives to hire a consultant to work with a group of community stakeholders to evaluate the current tourism product, to identify gaps and develop a strategic plan to enrich the visitors experience and keep them in the area longer.
-The STEP process has spawned a number of initiatives such as the Tignish Tourism Ambassador Program, which reached out to area businesses with education and skills development to encourage the use of social media to promote their business and area tourism to keep folks abreast of local activities and events.
-Though Skills PEI we were able to hire a manager to set up and roll out the program for the community in 2013.
-This led to TignishArea.com, Tignish Area Twitter, Facebook and more, enhancing and expanding the Tignish area’s exposure online).
-The MacLeod’s Ledge Bluefin Tuna Cup and Lobster on the Wharf – Tignish Style a direst result of that work as well.
+Strategic Tourism Enhancement Program, funded by ACOA, allowed Tignish Initiatives to hire a consultant to work with a group of community stakeholders to evaluate the current tourism product, identify gaps, and develop a strategic plan to enrich the visitors’ experience and keep them in the area longer.
+The STEP process has spawned several initiatives, such as the Tignish Tourism Ambassador Program, which reached out to area businesses with education and skills development to encourage the use of social media to promote their business and area tourism to keep folks abreast of local activities and events.
+Through Skills PEI, we were able to hire a manager to set up and roll out the program for the community in 2013.
+This led to TignishArea.com, Tignish Area Twitter, Facebook, and more, enhancing and expanding the Tignish area’s exposure online.
+The MacLeod’s Ledge Bluefin Tuna Cup and Lobster on the Wharf – Tignish Style is a direct result of that work as well.

 Our Board has supported a number of other initiatives in the community: